How to Fix Timer not advancing on Speed Queen TR7000WN (Top Load)

 Step 1

-Unplug the washer before doing anything else, then manually rotate the timer dial through its positions — you’re checking whether the cycle indicator advances smoothly and clicks into each stage.
-If the dial feels gummy, skips positions, or the machine doesn’t respond to changes, the internal timer contacts are worn and no longer making reliable electrical contact.
-This manual test costs nothing and immediately confirms whether the timer is the likely culprit before you pull the machine apart.
+First things first, unplug the washer.
+Then, manually rotate the timer dial through its positions.
+You’re checking if the cycle indicator advances smoothly and clicks into each stage.
+If it feels gummy, skips positions, or the machine doesn’t respond, the internal timer contacts may be worn out.
+This quick test costs nothing and can confirm if the timer is the likely issue before taking apart your machine.

 Step 2

-Remove the control panel by taking out the two Phillips screws at the rear and pulling the panel forward, then unplug the timer wiring harness.
-Set your multimeter to Rx1 and probe each pair of timer contacts across every cycle position — contacts that should be closed during an active cycle position but read open are burned or worn through.
-This test isolates whether the problem is the timer mechanism itself or something elsewhere in the circuit, so don’t skip it even if the timer looks fine visually.
+Next, remove the control panel by unscrewing the two Phillips screws at the rear and pulling the panel forward.
+Unplug the timer wiring harness.
+Set your multimeter to Rx1 and probe each pair of timer contacts across every cycle position—contacts that should be closed during an active cycle but read open are likely burned or worn.
+This test helps you determine if the problem lies with the timer itself or elsewhere in the circuit, so don’t skip it.

 Step 3